Geoff Capes: Strongman

-Aside from the World's Strongest Man, Capes also won Europe's Strongest Man on three occasions, in London (1980), Amsterdam (1982) and Marken (1984).
+Aside from the World's Strongest Man, Capes also won Europe's Strongest Man three times: in London (1980), Amsterdam (1982) and Marken (1984).
 He regained his Britain's Strongest Man title in 1981 and again in 1983.
-He won the World Muscle Power championship in 1987, and has been ascribed two World Muscle Power championships by the creator of the event, David Webster, although other sources suggest the 1987 victory was the only one.
+Capes also won the World Muscle Power Classic championship in 1987, and was ascribed two World Muscle Power championships by the creator of the event, David Webster, although other sources suggest the 1987 victory was the only one.
 In 1987 his win in the World Muscle Power was accompanied by a win in the World Strongman Challenge and he is one of only three athletes to have won all three titles.
+There was no World's Strongest Man that year, but an event was held designed specifically to put the three most successful strongmen against one another.

+In 1986, Capes won the UK Truck Pulling Championship.

-There was no World's Strongest Man that year, but an event was held designed specifically to pit the three most successful strongmen against one another.
-Called the Pure Strength, the Ultimate Challenge, it featured Bill Kazmaier, Jón Páll Sigmarsson and Geoff Capes.
-The event was held at Huntly Castle and Capes entered despite having been in hospital the previous weekend with strained trapeziums.
+1987 Pure Strength featured Bill Kazmaier, Jón Páll Sigmarsson and Geoff Capes and was held at Huntly Castle in Aberdeenshire, Scotland.
+Capes entered despite having been in hospital the previous weekend with strained trapeziums.
 Strong performances in the first few rounds belied his condition but he eventually pulled out during the log-lift and ended the contest in third place.
-Capes, the oldest of the three, was close to strongman retirement at this stage and the next year, the World Muscle Power where he finished second, proved to be his last major outing as a strongman.
+Capes, the oldest of the three, was close to strongman retirement at this stage and the next year, at the 1988 World Muscle Power Classic he finished second, and it proved to be his last major outing as a strongman.

+For years, Capes was England’s most famous athlete.
+He featured in various commercials, notably for Volkswagen, where he flipped a Polo car to inspect its underside.
+His popularity extended to children's games and television, with the World’s Strongest Man competition becoming a Christmas Day staple.
+He was a favorite of Queen Elizabeth II, who "howled in laughter" when her glove stuck to his sweaty hands after he won the Braemar Games in 1982.
+Former strongman and commentator Colin Bryce remarked compared Cape's unparalleled fame in Britain to that of an NFL star in the United States, describing him as "a true household name.”

+Capes' daily diet reportedly included seven pints of milk, two loaves of bread, a dozen eggs, two steaks, a jar of baked beans, two cans of sardines, a pound of butter, and a leg of lamb.